Houston Toxic Exposure Attorneys

 Workplaces at Risk to Toluene Exposure

-Some workplaces are at a greater risk to toluene exposure than others.
-Naturally, any construction or remodeling company where toluene-based paints are used puts workers at risk to exposure.
+Some workplaces are at a greater risk of toluene exposure than others.
+Naturally, any construction or remodeling company where toluene-based paints are used puts workers at risk of exposure.
 Furniture makers—who often use varnishes, shellacs, and finishes on their woodwork—may be at risk.
 Workers can suffer exposure to toluene by inhalation, ingestion, or splashing on the eyes.
 Toluene can also be absorbed through the skin.